orbbec/OrbbecSDK/README.md

-# OrbbecSDK
+# Orbbec SDK

 ![stability](https://img.shields.io/badge/stability-stable-green) ![version](https://img.shields.io/badge/version-1.7.5-green)

 The Orbbec 3D camera product software development kit，fully supports UVC, realizes driver-free plug-and-play, provides low-level and high-level simple and easy-to-use APIs, and helps developers use it flexibly in different scenarios.

-Besides, this SDK is compatible with Orbbec's original OpenNI protocol devices through built-in code, so that developers can completely migrate to OrbbecSDK to support Orbbec's new generation of products and old products with one set of code.
+Besides, this SDK is compatible with Orbbec's original OpenNI protocol devices through built-in code, so that developers can completely migrate to Orbbec SDK to support Orbbec's new generation of products and old products with one set of code.

 ## What is included in the repository

-* **library** : OrbbecSDK core library files and C/C++ header files.
+* **library** : Orbbec SDK core library files and C/C++ header files.
 * **examples** : C/C++ samples project source code.
 * **doc** : API reference documentation and sample documentation.
 * **driver** : Windows device driver for OpenNI protocol devices (Dabai, Dabai DCW, Dabai DW, Astra mini Pro, Astra Pro Plus, A1 Pro, Gemini E, Gemini E Lite, Gemini).
 While modules that use the standard UVC protocol do not need to install drivers.